July 8th, 2004

 Directions:

-1. Sift together flour, cocoa, baking powder, and salt in medium bowl; set aside.
+Sift together the flour, cocoa, baking powder, and salt in a medium-sized bowl; set that aside.

-2. Melt chocolate in medium heatproof bowl set over pan of almost-simmering water, stirring once or twice, until smooth; remove from heat.
-Beat eggs and vanilla lightly with fork, sprinkle coffee powder over to dissolve, and set aside.
+Melt the chocolate in medium heatproof bowl set over a pan of almost-simmering water, stirring once or twice, until smooth; remove from the heat.
+In a separate bowl, beat the eggs and vanilla lightly with a fork, sprinkle the coffee powder over to dissolve it, and set that aside.

-4. Meanwhile, adjust oven racks to upper-middle and lower-middle positions and heat oven to 350 degrees.
+Meanwhile, adjust oven racks to upper-middle and lower-middle positions and heat oven to 350°.
 Line two baking sheets with parchment paper.
-Leaving about 1 1/2 inches between each ball, scoop dough onto parchment-lined cookie sheets with 1 3/4-inch ice cream scoop.
+Leaving about 1 ½ inches between each ball, scoop the dough onto parchment-lined cookie sheets with a 1 ¾-inch ice-cream scoop.

 Variation — Thick and Chewy Triple-Chocolate Cookies:

-If you like bursts of warm melted chocolate in your cookies [and who doesn’t? —Alex], include chocolate chips in the batter.
+If you like bursts of warm melted chocolate in your cookies [and who doesn’t? —A], include chocolate chips in the batter.
 The addition of chips will slightly increase the yield of the cookies.

-Follow recipe for Thick and Chewy Double-Chocolate Cookies, adding 12 ounces (about 2 cups) semisweet chocolate chips to batter after dry ingredients are incorporated in step 3.
+Follow the recipe for Thick and Chewy Double-Chocolate Cookies, adding 12 ounces (about 2 cups or 340 grams) of semisweet chocolate chips to the batter after the dry ingredients are incorporated in step 4.

 The only downside to the recipe is that it can take longer than other cookie recipes (especially including the 30-minute wait-time after mixing the dough).
 All the same, I was really pleased with the results and I think these Triple-Chocolate Cookies may be my new favorite cookie :).